Chiwrite-logo

 CURRICULUM VITAE

-FULL NAME: Chinyere Grace OKAFOR.
+FULL NAME: Chinyere Grace OKAFOR

 E-mail <Chinyere.okafor@wichita.edu